-During the year ended September 30, 2023, the Authority approved a \$5,100,000 loan agreement with Davis Commons, LLC, a sole purpose development entity of the Community Land Trust of Palm Beach County and the Treasure Coast and Housing Partnership, Inc., to fund the construction costs of a 20-unit deed-restricted, low to moderate income for sale townhome development off of Davis Road in unincorporated Palm Beach County.
+During the year ended September 30, 2023, the Authority approved a \$5,100,000 loan agreement with Community Land Trust of Palm Beach County - Davis Commons project to fund the construction costs of a 28-unit deed-restricted, low to moderate income for sale townhome development off of Davis Road in unincorporated Palm Beach County.
 The note bears interest at 2% per annum and matures August 15, 2025.
 Payments of interest only are payable the first day of each month from October 1, 2023 through maturity.
 The loan is secured by a mortgage lien on the properties.
-The total amount available under the loan agreement at September 30, 2023 was \$5,039,017.
+The total amount available under the loan agreement at September 30, 2024 and September 30, 2023 was \$5,058,445 and \$5,039,017, respectively.